 There’s plenty of choices when it comes to setting up your utilities in Belgium.
 The Belgian energy market is liberalized, letting you choose the right electricity and gas supplier for you depending on your needs and where you are in the country.

 However, all this choice can be confusing, particularly for expats.
 Fortunately, most energy providers offer package deals that let you save money if you get your electricity and gas from one supplier.
 Many providers also offer green energy options, so you’ll be able to choose a more sustainable source of power for your home.

 Water, on the other hand, is provided separately and you won’t be able to choose a supplier.
 Each Belgian region has its own water provider, so you’ll need to sign up with your local one.
 You can find them online or through your local council.

 Getting connected in your new home

-Whether you’re fresh off the boat or simply moving to a new home in Belgium, setting up utilities is probably high up on your checklist of things to do.
+Whether you’re fresh off the boat or simply moving to a new home, setting up utilities is probably high up on your checklist of things to do before moving to Belgium.

 If you are buying a new home in Belgium, it might be possible to get utility services transferred into your name from the previous owner or tenant.
 Some new homeowners will find this helpful as it takes away the need to find your own utility providers immediately after you move.
 These connections might not be the best or cheapest available but can tide you over until you have time to find your own providers.